Zarana: Profile

-Zarana is the sister of Zartan and fraternal twin of Zandar.
+Zarana is the younger sister of Zartan and fraternal twin of Zandar.
 A professional assassin, she is an expert in small arms, explosives and edged weapons.
 Zarana is a master of disguise who can fool even the best military specialists.
 She relies on masks, wigs, makeup and costumes.
 She is also a world-class method actress, literally becoming the object of her impersonation, to the extent that she not only thinks but reacts as they would.

 She has short naturally auburn hair, which has been dyed pink (or sometimes red), and is usually depicted with a tattered hot pink T-shirt and blue pants, colors that match her twin brother, Zandar.
 She is the firstborn of the twins, and often the unequivocal leader of the two.
 She supposedly also has the same ability to change skin color as her brothers, but this was never portrayed in either her comic book or cartoon incarnations.
 According to former G.I.
 Joe product manager Kirk Bozigian at the 2013 Official G.I.
 Joe Convention, Zarana's original filecard art was inspired by 80's punk rock singer Wendy O. Williams.